sgarrep/SGarrepally/Test.md

 #	AUTOMATED TESTING

 Below are Positive and Negative test cases covered in Automation testing.
-Responses for each test data is captured and provided response code for the failed test case.
-Response code for positvive test case is captured and response is printed in the log for positive test cases.
+Responses for each test data is captured, only response code is logged for failed test cases.
+Response code and response are captured and printed in the log for positive test cases.

 ###  Negative Test cases: